pingpad-io/ping/README.md

 #### 5. (extra) Install Biome

-Biome is used for formatting and linting in the project, and can be installed in the VSCode extension marketplace or on [biome website](https://biomejs.dev/guides/getting-started/)
+Biome is used for formatting and linting in the project, and can be installed in the Zed/VSCode extensions or on [biome website](https://biomejs.dev/guides/getting-started/)